Rideshare driver killed while changing tire on I-10 after dropping off rider, family only tells 13

 "My wife called me.
 She had a flat, and she was letting me know.
 She hung up, came back on FaceTime, (and) let me know she had the tire on the vehicle, about to put lugs on the vehicle when the phone went black," Jeffree James Gardner, the victim's husband, said.

-ABC13 saw groups of family members and fellow rideshare drivers gathered at the scene to comfort one another in this unexpected tragedy.
+ABC13 saw groups of family members and fellow rideshare drivers gathered at the scene to comfort one another after news spread about the crash.

 Her family said she was a wife, mother, grandmother, and so much more to the people who knew her.
 Aminah Gardner's daughter held back tears as she spoke about how her mom will be remembered.